-Our adventure continues as we leave Dingle and travel North via the dramatic Conor Pass with dramatic drops, encroaching cliffs at every turn towards Castlegregory.
+Our adventure continues as we leave Dingle and travel North, taking in spectacular views of Castlegregory along the way.
 We then cross the River Shannon by ferry to leave the South West behind.

 The ferry brings us to County Clare which is home to the spectacular Cliffs of Moher.

 Today we will explore the cliffs by foot on a two and half hour breathtaking hike while the fresh air and dramatic coastline embraces us!
-The Cliffs of Moher are on the southwestern edge of the Burren and are part of the European Geoparks Network and are also recognized by Unesco.
-We take you off the beaten track and point out special locations along the way.
-We have all the secret passages that truly outshine the main tourist hot spots.
+We take you off the beaten track and our local guide will show you all the secret passages that truly outshine the main tourist hot spots.
 Capture this experience with envy-inducing photos.
 The views are steeped in myth and wonder, and hear the roar of the Wild Atlantic Ocean echo your name on the waves of bliss.

 Spend the evening in the most welcoming and colorful village of Doolin, the home-town of traditional Irish music.

-We leave Doolin via the Burren National Park en route to Galway.
-Our route takes in a visit to Corcomroe Abbey.
-The abbey is a 13th-century Cistercian monastery and Poulnabrone Dolmen a portal tomb, one of approximately 172 in Ireland.
-As we travel to Galway we will also stop the 16th Century castle, Dunguaire Castle which is located in the quaint fishing village of Kinvara.
+We leave Doolin via the Burren National Park en-route to Galway.
+Our route takes in a visit to the portal tomb, Poulnabrone Dolmen.
+You are in for a treat this morning.
+Our local farmer at Caherconnell will amaze you with a sheepdog show!
+Watching the border collies work with the farmer is fascinating and a true taste of Irish heritage.
+As we travel to Galway we will have a quick photo-op at the 16th Century castle, Dunguaire Castle which is located in the quaint fishing village of Kinvara.

 Galway is known globally as a city of festivals and culture.
 In 2020 the city will is the official European Capital of Culture, a celebration of all that Galway is famous for.
 This medieval city is true living history as many buildings date back hundreds of years and now serve as shops, restaurants and bars.
 Brightly-painted pubs heave with live music, while cafés offer front-row seats for observing street performers, musicians and local characters.

-Enjoy a traditional Irish food tour and taste modern Irish cuisines paired with Irish craft beer.
+Enjoy a historical walking tour and taste modern Irish cuisines paired with Irish craft beer.
+After discovering Galway’s hidden gems you are free to enjoy an evening of entertainment, great food and craic in this much celebrated city.
 Watch Irish dancing and feel yourself toe tapping to the pulse of pure Celtic music and dance.
-After discovering Galway’s hidden gems you are free to enjoy an evening of entertainment, great food and craic in this much celebrated city.

 The evening is spent unwinding with some local craft beers and excellent food in Westport Town.
 And a visit to Westport would not be complete without a bit of “craic” at a traditional Irish music session in Matt Molloy’s bar.

 Wake up fresh in Westport where your guide will challenge you to climb Ireland’s holiest mountain.
-Croagh Patrick is 764 meters high and is a rewarding hike for the adventurous.
-Learn about the man responsible for St. Patrick’s Day and enjoy an unspoiled view from the top of Clew Bay, home to 365 islands.
-You will be on top of the world witnessing this natural panoramic view.
+Croagh Patrick is 764 meters high and is a rewarding hike for the experienced and novice alike.
+Learn about the man responsible for St. Patrick’s Day.
+At it’s peak, you will be rewarded with a breathtaking, panoramic view of the 365 islands of Clew Bay.
+What a way to finish your Zest tour!

 We are one of the only tour companies to include as much as we can into your tour price.
 So there are no hidden surprises on your tour, and this takes away the hassle about thinking of unexpected charges.